 Rubber Grip Handle

 When plunging or brushing your toilet, it is important to maintain a strong grip on the tool.
 These Mr. Clean tools have thick rubber grips on their handles to ensure you can hold them securely with less effort.

 Extended Cup for Precision

-This flange plumber has an extended cup to get a further reach or a tighter seal around your toilet drain.
-As the cup is on the smaller end at 4.75 inches, it should be a good fit for smaller or narrower drains.
+The flange plunger has an extended cup to reach further reach or provide a tighter seal around your toilet drain.
+As the cup is relatively small at 4.75 inches, it is a good option for smaller or narrower drains.